 The Biomedical Sciences unit, based on its existing expertise in chronic disease, diagnosis and treatment, including research in diabetes, cardiovascular disease, respiratory disease and obesity, shall add Public Health related dimensions of molecular epidemiology and cost-effective diagnosis and prevention in the said diseases.

+Maternal and child health, particularly during pregnancy and newborn care including research about domestic violence.
+Surveys looking for tangible outcomes for prevention would be the focus.
 Similar approach as mentioned would be adopted in the studies related to: Ageing, including dementia.
 Disability and mental health, including research in eating disorders, and physical wellbeing.

 Neurological health, including therapy for people with stroke; research in neurological diseases, such as motor neuron disease.